algorandfoundation/docs/docs/getting-started/connect.md

 title: 2.
-Connect through algod
+Connect to Node

 The **algod IP address** and access **token** you obtained in the [Workspace Setup](./setup.md) section gives your application the credentials to interface with the Algorand blockchain.
 Interfacing with the Algorand blockchain using the SDKs is accomplished through an **algod client**.
 If using the algod REST API directly, these credentials can be supplied with each request.